Notsk1/SoundSeparationImplementation/README.md

 # Multi Modal Sound Source Separation

-NOTE: Work in Progress.
-Some of the instructions and descriptions of the code in this readme can be outdated.

 This repository contains a machine learning model used for sound source separation.
 Model uses Visual and audio features to separate different audio sources from single duet video.
 Model has similar structure to the model introduced in paper https://arxiv.org/pdf/1804.03160.pdf.

 This project was done as a part of a bachelor's thesis which studies the modern approach for sound source separation.